M Pavillion – Home Made: Reinventing How We Live in Melbourne – March 26-27

 In 2020 Melbourne Design Week was a casualty of Covid 19.

-This March 26th and 27th we are re-surrecting our planned Home Made exhibition, which will reflect on a series of Melbourne projects both built & unbuilt that adopt new approaches to finance, design, development and operations.
+On March 26th and 27th 2021 we re-surrected our planned Home Made exhibition, which reflected on a series of Melbourne projects both built & unbuilt that adopt new approaches to finance, design, development and operations.

-- Friday March 26th 6.30pm – 9.30pm – Home Made Panel Discussion
+On Friday March 26th the focus was a Home Made Panel Discussion which involved: